jaraco/inflect/README.rst

     >>> import inflect
     >>> p = inflect.engine()

-Simple example with pluralization and word-representation of numbers when ``count = 1``:
+Simple example with pluralization and word-representation of numbers:

 .. code-block:: python